There’s no day like National Oyster Day (August 5) to learn how to shuck an oyster.

 How to Shuck an Oyster:

 1. Fold a clean kitchen towel to use as a protective mitt (or don a cut-resistant glove).
 Hold the oyster—curved side down so that when you open it, the deeper shell will catch the precious oyster liquor—in your towel- or glove-protected, non-dominant hand.
 Rest this hand on a steady, flat surface for extra insurance against slips.

 2. With your dominant hand, hold the oyster knife firmly by the handle and wedge the point of the blade into the hinge that connects the shells.
 Don’t try to use a regular knife, as the blade will be too thin and not ideally shaped.

-3. Turn the knife as you would a doorknob, exerting minimal forward pressure.
+3. Press down and turn the knife as you would a doorknob, exerting minimal forward pressure.
 As you turn the knife, there will be a slight, satisfying “pop” as the joint gives way.

 4. Take out the knife and wipe it free of sediment.
 Then slide it back in between the shells and cut the muscle that holds them together.

 5. Remove the upper shell, and carefully run the knife under the oyster meat to release it.